 The key to active noise cancellation is the fact that when two waves meet at a point where they are in antiphase, they cancel each other out.

-Understanding these basic physical properties of sound, manufacturers of noise cancelling earbuds record outside noise using a microphone, analyze it, and emit sound waves with the same amplitude but with inverted phase to the original sound.
+Understanding these basic physical properties of sound, manufacturers of noise canceling earbuds record outside noise using a microphone, analyze it and emit sound waves with the same amplitude but with inverted phase to the original sound.
 When the waves combine, an effect called destructive interference occurs and the result is silence.

-As you can see, to create noise cancelling headphones, manufacturers must solve many technical challenges without negatively affecting the overall sound quality nor increasing the price beyond a certain upper limit.
+As you can see, to create noise-canceling headphones, manufacturers must solve many technical challenges without negatively affecting the overall sound quality nor increasing the price beyond a certain upper limit.